mjdanielson/WFP/01-Studio.md

   <img src="/image/healthcare.png">
   </p>

-Select the Icon tab and click on Manage icons in your spritesheet.
-This opens the Images option in the top toolbar.Select cutsom image and upload this image to your sprite sheet [hosptial_image](https://github.com/mjdanielson/WFP/blob/master/image/Hospital-2.svg)
+Select the **Icon** tab and click on **Manage icons** in your spritesheet.
+This opens the Images option in the top toolbar.
+Select cutsom image and upload this image to your sprite sheet [hosptial_image](https://github.com/mjdanielson/WFP/blob/master/image/Hospital-2.svg)

 <p align="center">
   <img src="/image/icon.png">